The PIC requires firmware in order to run and will be delivered with the current version initially.

-To update the firmware, the adapter has to be configured to USB or Raspberry Pi variant: the Wemos D1 mini / USR-ES1 module have to be removed and the jumpers J1 and J4 set correctly, see here.
+To update or configure the firmware, the adapter has to be configured to USB, WIFI, or Raspberry Pi variant, i.e. the USR-ES1 module (in the Ethernet variant) has to be removed.

-To activate the bootloader, pins 3 and 4 on jumper J11 have to be short cut before supplying power.
+To then activate the bootloader, pins 3 and 4 on J11 have to be bridged (e.g. using tweezers or a short wire).

 ebus PIC Loader

-/ dev / ttyUSB0 may have to be replaced by the actual USB serial device):
+/dev/ttyUSB0 may have to be replaced by the actual USB serial device or the address as stated by ebusd-esp PIC-passthrough (when using WIFI):

 ebuspicloader -f firmware.hex /dev/ttyUSB0